telerik/kendo-ui-core/docs/controls/charts/how-to/show-stack-total.md

 # Show Total for Stacked Series

-Starting with the 2016 R3 release a `stackValue` field is available in the label template, series visual and event arguments.
+Starting with the 2016 R3 release, a `stackValue` field is available in the label template, the series visual, and the event arguments.

-You can use it to display the cumulative point value for stacked series.
+It is possible to use this configuration to display the cumulative point value for stacked series, as demonstrated in the example below.

 ###### Example